 1. Making a Big Down Payment

-Typically homebuyers using a conventional loan will put down at least 20% as a down payment to avoid having to pay mortgage insurance.
-That means that right off the bat the homeowner has a 20% interest in their home.
-They can increase this amount by putting more down.
-A down payment of 30% will increase equity and potentially give the homebuyer more favorable mortgage payments and terms.
+Typically, homebuyers using a conventional loan will put down at least 20% as a down payment to avoid having to pay mortgage insurance.
+That means that right off the bat, the homeowner has a 20% interest in their home.
+They can increase this amount by putting even more down.
+A down payment of 30%, for instance, will increase equity and potentially give the homebuyer more favorable mortgage payments and terms.

 If making a large down payment means having less in emergency savings, however, the home buyer may want to use other methods to build equity.

 Each mortgage payment a homeowner makes increases the amount of equity they have in their home.
 Making mortgage payments on time will avoid potential late fees.

 Keep in mind that a portion of each mortgage payment goes toward interest and sometimes escrow.
 You’ll want to take these amounts into account when calculating how much equity is accruing.